moonlightelite/BaiduTranslator/README.md

 Note-
   - Require Python 3
+  - Baidu has changed its cookie validation scheme.
+Now a new BAIDUID cookie is activated for translation only after 24 hours.
+This means that if you run the script for the first time, you have to wait 24 hours before the server would accept the new BAIDUID cookie.
+If you already have a valid cookie (eg. from a web  browser), you can enter it with --baiducookie.
-  - Baidu has rate limiter on their server, so don't go crazy.
+  - Baidu has rate limiter on their server, so you might want to use multi-proxies mode --proxies if you need to go faster
   - Daemon mode uses Windows named pipe to communicate with another process.

 TODO-